tomchor/ezkpp/_build/html/_sources/compiling.txt

  export PATH=$PATH:$KPP_HOME/bin

 After this is done, you are going to save and exit.
 If you're using any option with a GUI this should be straightforward.
-With Nano you can do it by pressing control X, choosing the "yes" option (by only pressing y) when it asks you to save, and then pressing enter when asked to confirm to name of the file to save to.
+With Nano you can save and exit by pressing control X, choosing the "yes" option (by hitting the "y" key) when it asks you to save, and then pressing enter when asked to confirm to name of the file to save to.

 Now your terminal will know where KPP is the next times you start it.
 But for the changes to make effect you need to close this terminal and open another one.
 So just close the terminal you were working with, open a new one.
 Now, if everything worked properly, you should be able to type ``cd $KPP_HOME`` and go automatically to your KPP directory.
+If this worked, we are ready for the next step, which is telling your system how to compile KPP.

 Specifying how to compile
 -------------------------

-If this worked, we are ready for the next step, which is telling your system how to compile KPP.
+Now we actually compile (which is a way of installing) KPP.
 First, type ``locate libfl.a`` and save the output.
 If that is no output, use ``locate libfl.sh`` and save the output of that.
+These commands tell you where the Flex library is, which we assured was installed somewhere in the system during the last section.
 In my case the output was ``/usr/lib/x86_64-linux-gnu/libfl.a``.
-If neither of those commands gave you an output, you might need to install the Flex-dev package with ``sudo apt install flex-devel.x86_64``.

-Now in your KPP directory, use the same text editor as before to open a file called ``Makefile.defs``, which sets how Bash is going to make the executable code for KPP.
+Now in your KPP directory, use the same text editor as before to open a file called ``Makefile.defs``, which sets how Bash is going to make the executable code for KPP (i.e., it only gives instructions to your computer on how to compile it).
 So type ``gedit Makefile.defs``, or ``nano Makefile.defs`` and so on, depending on the editor you're using.

 Once again, you'll see a lot of lines with comments, and the only lines that matter are those that don't start with ``#``.
-Look for the 5 items to complete in this file.
-The first one is ``CC``, which sets the compiler.
+There should be 5 lines like this in this file.
+The first one starts with ``CC``, which sets the C Compiler.
 In this guide we will use the Gnu Compiler Collection, ``gcc``.
 So make sure that the line which starts with ``CC`` reads ``CC=gcc``.

 Next, since we made sure that Flex was installed, make sure the next important line reads ``FLEX=flex``.
 On the third step, set the next variable